Capati/odin-vk-guide/website/docs/05-scene-graph/01-improving-the-scene-graph.md

 ```

 We start by adding a default material to the scene’s `materials` array and retrieving its
-index, then creating a `root` node as the base of the scene’s hierarchy.
-It iterates through
-each mesh in the scene, and for each mesh, it adds a node under the `root`, linking it to the
+index.
+Then iterates through each mesh in the scene, and for each mesh, it adds a node with no
-mesh and the default material.
+parent`.

 :::note[]